Glossary

 - Web service a service offered by a device to another device, communicating with each other via the Internet (source: wikipedia)

-- XML Schema Definition (XSD) recommendation how to formally describe the elements in an Extensible Markup Language (XML) document (source: wikipedia)
+- XML Schema Definition recommendation how to formally describe the elements in an Extensible Markup Language (XML) document (source: wikipedia)